Graph Edits for Counterfactual Explanations: A comparative study: Experiments

 GNNs and GAEs were implemented using PyTorch Geometric \cite{pygeo}.
 In all cases, cosine similarity was used as a measure for embedding similarity.
-For each scene graph from the dataset acting as the \textit{query}, we retrieve the closest $k$ graphs of different PLACES-360 label, and we evaluate whether the counterfactual graph according to ground truth GED was found in this rank of $k$ items.
+For each scene graph in the dataset acting as the \textit{query}, we retrieve the top $k$ closest graphs with different PLACES-365 labels using a pretrained PLACES classifier with a ResNet50 backbone, resulting in slightly improved labels compared to \cite{dimitriou2024structure}.
+We then evaluate whether the counterfactual graph, determined by the ground truth GED, is found within this ranked list of $k$ items.

-\paragraph{Evaluation} Information retrieval metrics \cite{ir-book} are employed for evaluation, specifically Precision (P@k) and Normalized Discounted Cumulative Gain (NDCG@k).
+\paragraph{\textbf{Evaluation}} Information retrieval metrics are used for evaluation, specifically Precision (P@k) and Normalized Discounted Cumulative Gain (NDCG@k).
 P@k returns the percentage of the relevant items, when considering the first $k$ items in the rank.
-NDCG@k compares the rank returned from an algorithm compared to the ideal ground truth rank (as given from the ground truth GED of Eq. \ref{eq:eq1}), considering the first $k$ items retrieved.
-All the top-$k$ GED-retrieved items are considered to be relevant and equally weighted.

-We propose a "binary" variant of these metrics, which only regards the top-1 GED item as relevant, and all the rest as irrelevant.
-This arrangement is important for counterfactual calculation, because the only truly correct retrieved instance is the minimum cost one belonging to a different class.
-Our evaluation includes ranks for $k$=1, 2, 4, emphasizing proximity to the top-1 result for the same rationale.
+We also employ the ``binary'' variant from \cite{dimitriou2024structure}, where only the top-1 GED item is relevant, in line with the counterfactual logic.
+Binary NDCG@k compares the rank of the top-1 counterfactual returned by an algorithm to the ideal ground truth rank obtained by GED.
+While NDCG@k lacks direct interpretability, it's widely used for comparing retrieval system performance.
+Our evaluation focuses on $k$=1, 2, 4 ranks, once again emphasizing proximity to the top-1 result.
+Additional metrics assess the proposed edits' minimality by GNNs, including average node, edge, and overall edits, alongside average GED of counterfactuals.
+Lower values indicate better model performance, with these metrics considered relative to each other.